-RECREATION.
-In an endeavor to provide wholesome recreation for all students, Delta State University sponsors a program of recreational activities.
+COLLEGIATE RECREATION & WELLNESS.
+In an endeavor to provide wholesome recreation for all students, Delta State University sponsors programs through the Office of Collegiate Recreation & Wellness.
 Facilities are provided for tennis, racquetball, gymnastics, golf, basketball, and swimming.
-Through these activities, the University seeks to provide relaxation for students and to prepare them for adult leisure.
+Through these activities, including intramurals, the University seeks to provide relaxation for students and to prepare them for adult leisure.